sash/php-redis/README.md

 	1.0 - Initial implementation with all functions implemented up to redis 1.0 1.1 - The unified request protocol is used (intruduced in redis 1.2).
 		- Redis implements the __call magic method.
 Any non-implemented redis method can be called via ->methodname(param1, ...)
+	1.2 - pipeline support. ->pipeline_begin() and then execute any number of commands - each will return null Then run ->pipeline_responses() to get all of the responses as array and end the pipeline mode